Springwood High School, King's Lynn: Site

 There were three sites for the school, the old Alderman Catleugh at the end of Queensway with its two wings and in excess of 20 mobile classrooms, the new block of the girls High School also on Queensway and a smaller original site of the girls High School located in King Street in the town centre.
 The two main sites were used for 11 - 16 schooling whilst the town centre site was used for the Sixth Form, the King Street site eventually being sold off for a housing complex and the main two sites being upgraded and extended.

 Curriculum

-The school runs a two-year Key Stage 3, leaving three years for students to prepare for GCSEs.
+The school runs a three-year Key Stage 3, leaving two years for students to prepare for GCSEs.

 Ofsted reported in 2017:Pupils learn within a calm, orderly environment and enjoy positive relationships with their teachers and with each other.
 They speak articulately and with confidence, wear their uniform with pride, and treat the school site with respect.
 Leaders and teachers emphasise the importance of academic achievement; pupils respond to these high expectations by working diligently – often with evident enthusiasm.

-Activities

-Springwood offers the Duke of Edinburgh Award for motivated pupils.
-There are also various clubs and societies.

-House System

-Each student belongs to one of five houses, which are each named after a Norfolk country house.